Zero-Sum Fictitious Play Cannot Converge to a Point: Proof of Theorem

-For analytical convenience, we assume that neither player has strictly dominated actions.
 Given that $\bfc_1=v\onevector_n$, we now show that, without loss of generality, no other column of $A$ is parallel to $\onevector_n$.
 Suppose $\bfc_j=v'\onevector_n$ for some $j\in[m]$ with $j\neq 1$.
-If $v'>v$, then column $j$ is strictly dominated for Player~2 by column~1.
+If $v'>v$, then column $j$ is strictly dominated for Player~2 by column~1, contradicting Assumption~\ref{asspt:no_dominated}.
 If $v'<v$, then the value of the game would be at most $v'$, contradicting that it is $v$.
 If $v'=v$, then column $j$ duplicates column~1, and removing it does not affect Player~1's FP dynamics or the associated non-convergence behavior.
 Thus, without loss of generality, we may assume that no column other than $\bfc_1$ is parallel to $\onevector_n$.
 We summarize this reduction in Assumption~\ref{asspt:deduced_from_A1}.
-Note that this assumption does not affect the validity of the theorem. \begin{assumption} Henceforth, without loss of generality, we restrict attention to zero-sum games $A \in \RR^{n \times m}$ satisfying Assumption~\ref{asspt:positive_measure} and the following conditions: \begin{enumerate} \item neither player has a strictly dominated action; \item the first column satisfies $\bfc_1 = v \onevector_n$, where $v$ is the value of the game, and no other column of $A$ belongs to $\text{span}\{\onevector_n\}$. \end{enumerate} \end{assumption}
+Note that this assumption does not affect the validity of the theorem. \begin{assumption} Henceforth, without loss of generality, we restrict attention to zero-sum games $A \in \RR^{n \times m}$ satisfying Assumptions~\ref{asspt:no_dominated} and~\ref{asspt:positive_measure} and the following condition: the first column satisfies $\bfc_1 = v \onevector_n$, where $v$ is the value of the game, and no other column of $A$ belongs to $\text{span}\{\onevector_n\}$. \end{assumption}